-If you see a physical "crash" is about to occur, you can use the mouse and the [Feedhold] command to stop the program, remove the obstacle and then use [Continue] to continue with the program, but that can take too much time in a panic situation.
+If you see a physical "crash" is about to occur, you can use the mouse and the [Feed Hold] command to stop the program, remove the obstacle and then use [Continue] to continue with the program, but that can take too much time in a panic situation.
 The fastest way to stop the stepper motors is to turn the power switch on the side of the computer to the "OFF" position.
-The spindle will continue to run, and the machine will have to be rehomed and the program restarted, but turning off power to the stepper motors while they are running will not cause damage.
+The spindle will continue to run, and the machine will have to be re-homed and the program restarted, but turning off power to the stepper motors while they are running will not cause damage.
 Running a slide until it hits a hard stop should not cause any physical damage either, but power to the motor should be turned off either by stopping the program or turning the stepper motor power supply switch to OFF as soon as possible to prevent possible overheating of the stalled motor.
 It might save a valuable part that is about to be destroyed.

-Transferring G-code files from another computer
+Transferring g-code files from another computer

-- 1. On the computer you use to generate your g-code, save your g-code program to a CD or USB flash drive as a text (.txt) file.
-Program files created in EMC will automatically be saved with the .ngc extension.
-Either can be read by EMC. - 2.
-Insert the CD or USB device into your Sherline Linux computer. - 3.
-On the desktop of your Sherline Linux computer, click on the CD or USB icon.
-A window will be opened showing the contents of that device. - 4.
-On the desktop of your Sherline Linux computer, click on the "Home" icon and then click on the folder named "gcode." - 5.
-Drag the new file from the CD or USB window and drop it into the "gcode" window.
-A small window will appear.
-Choose "Copy Here" to start the copying of your file.
+1. On the computer you use to generate your g-code, save

+- your g-code program to a CD, DVD or USB flash drive as a text (.txt) file.
+Program files created in LinuxCNC will automatically be saved with the .ngc extension.
+Either file format will be recognized by LinuxCNC. - Insert the CD, DVD or USB device into your Sherline Linux computer.
+When you do, an icon for the device will appear on your desktop.
+When you double click on the icon, a window will be opened showing the contents of that device. - 3.
+On the desktop of your Sherline Linux computer, double click on the folder named "g-code" to open a new window. - 4.
+Click on the file you wish to move, drag it from the CD, DVD or USB window and release the mouse button to drop it into the "g-code" window.
+You will be offered the choice to "Move Here" or "Copy Here."
+Use the "Copy Here" command.
+A copy of the file will now be added to the target folder and the original will remain in the source folder.